unrelentingfox/portable-veracrypt/README.txt

 Troubleshooting Mount Issues:
 ----------------------------
 - Ensure USB drive is properly connected
-- Try different drive letters/slots
 - Check password is correct
-- On Linux: ensure mount point exists (mkdir /mnt/encrypted)
+- On Linux: Scripts handle FUSE installation automatically
 - On macOS: may need to allow VeraCrypt in Security preferences
 - If "device busy": ensure no files are open from encrypted volume
+- Scripts automatically detect USB drive device name

 Documentation:
 -------------